How to Crochet a Tote Bag: Free & Easy

 • If you wish to reduce the stretching of this bag, I recommend lining it, there are some great tutorials on how to line crochet bags.
 Have a look at a tutorial on how to line a crochet bag.

-• You MAY sell items made from the Market Tote Bag Pattern.
+• You MAY sell items made from the Market Tote Bag pattern.
 If you choose to sell items made from any of my patterns, please link back to me at Easy Crochet for credit.
 Do not use my photos to sell any items.
 Thank you for respecting my work.

 crochet market tote bag pattern